 Detailed Historical Timeline

-- 1971-1973: Probable beginning of Empire.
-Peter S. Langston, Ben Norton and several others write the original "PSL Empire" at Evergreen State College. (source - look for "HP Empire", local copy).
+- 1972-1974: Peter S. Langston writes the first Empire program at Evergreen State College (source).
+Ben Norton, Chuck Douglas, Mike Rainwater and several others contribute (source - look for "HP Empire", local copy).
 Peter never released source code to this version.

-- Ken Dowers (University of Oklahoma) ported the code to run on a Vax 11/780 under VMS.
-Weather existed in this version. (source, local copy)
+- Ken Dowers (University of Oklahoma) ports the code to run on a Vax 11/780 under VMS.
+Weather existed in this version (source, local copy).

-- 1986: Dave Pare takes over administration of the code, and releases BSD (Berkeley Standard Distribution) Empire v1.1., adds planes and many other features to the code.
+- 1986: Dave Pare releases BSD (Berkeley Standard Distribution) Empire v1.1, adds planes and many other features to the code.

 - 198?: Jeff Bailey introduces the "Kent State University" (KSU) distribution of the Empire Server.
 Anti-satellite weapons, and anti-ballistic missiles are introduced. 'bmap', one of the most useful commands ever, is added to the server.